rakr/test-template/docs/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
 - [ ] On my environment I'm seeing at least 80% code coverage
+- [ ] I have assigned reviewers for this pull request

 ## Further comments